samjesus8/CCCU_HighPerformanceComputing_Assignment2/report/report.md

     - Since the method returns a `long[][]` it would be best to store this in a variable, which is what `result1` is.

-- Now we have our first iteration, all we have to do is multiply again twice.
+- Now we have our first iteration, all we have to do is multiply 2 more times.
 We take the output of `result1` and multiply it by a brand new 1000x1000 matrix

     ```java
     //Now a 2nd randomly generated 1000x1000 matrix will be created